greenmail-mail-test/greenmail/README.md

   `mvn clean install -Pdocker`

-  Make sure you got [Maven 3.9][maven_download] or higher, and run a JDK 11 or newer.
+  This project uses [Maven Wrapper][maven_wrapper] for consistent build using [Maven 3.9.x][maven_download] or higher, and requires JDK 11 or newer for building.

-  If you want to skip building the docker image, leave out the `-Pdocker` profile option.
+  * Skip building the docker image by leaving out the `-Pdocker` profile option

-  If you want to skip the long-running tests, use the Maven option `-DskipITs` .
+  * Skip long-running integration tests using the Maven option `-DskipITs`

 * Build the Maven site (and the optional example report)